Professor of Clinical Biomechanics

 Natalie Vanicek is a Professor of Clinical Biomechanics and a Senior Fellow of the Higher Education Academy (SFHEA).
 She is Associate Editor in Sports Medicine and Biomechanics for the Journal of Sports Sciences and Associate Member of the British Association of Chartered Physiotherapists in limb Absence Rehabilitation (BACPAR).

 Natalie moved to the University of Hull from Canada in 2004 and also spent time working at the University of Sydney.
 She is passionate about her research in clinical gait analysis and musculoskeletal biomechanics.
-Natalie’s work is aimed at reducing falls, improving function and quality-of-life, and attenuating musculoskeletal decline through exercise among individuals with limited mobility.
+Her work is aimed at improving quality-of-life and functional mobility and reducing falls among individuals with a lower limb amputation and limited mobility.